DmitryTsepelev/rubocop-graphql/README.md

   - rubocop-graphql
 ```

-Now you can run `rubocop` and it will automatically load the RuboCop Rails cops together with the standard cops.
+Now you can run `rubocop` and it will automatically load the RuboCop GraphQL cops together with the standard cops.

 ### Command line